-Learn how to use piping tips with this easy-to-understand guide and decorating tutorial.
+Learn how to use piping tips with this easy-to-understand Piping Tips 101 guide and decorating tutorial.
 I break down all the complicated information so you can learn how to decorate cakes and cupcakes like a professional.
-These 5 simple piping tips are inexpensive and easy to use!
+These are my 5 go-to EASY piping tips.

 Learn How to Use Piping Tips

 Here’s a quick and very honest backstory.
 I’ve never felt super talented at cake and cupcake decorating because it’s extremely intimidating.
 Do you feel the same way?
 Bored with my usual swirl and knife-swiped frosting looks, I began playing around with different piping tips.
 As I started using new tips, my confidence shot up.
 And, as it turns out, I was pleasantly surprised with how EASY it was/is to create beautifully decorated confections.

 A couple years ago, I would have laughed if someone asked me to create a plate of cupcakes like this:

 But I just threw myself into it and had a lot of fun in the process.
 And so can you!

 Piping tips might seem intimidating, so let’s break everything down in this simple piping tips 101 course.
 It takes a little practice, some visual guidance, and a really dependable frosting recipe like my sturdy creamy vanilla buttercream, or this not so sweet whipped frosting.
 I gravitate towards the following 5 piping tips.
 Each create a completely different look, so that’s why it’s a wonderful starter collection.
 (And these tips won’t break the bank—they’re each pretty inexpensive.)